Your Discovery Data Belongs to Your Firm. Make Sure Your Platform Agrees.

 The Switching Cost That Doesn't Show Up on a Spreadsheet

-The Client Conversation You're Not Prepared For
+The Client Conversation Your Associates Aren't Prepared For

 What Real Data Portability Looks Like in Practice